yxuan0329/algorithm/README.md

 # algorithm
 ## homework practices

-1. hw1: quick sort and insertion sort given a sequence of number and sort them in two ways.
+1. hw1_quick sort and insertion sort :given a sequence of number and sort them in two ways.